backdrop-contrib/date_ical/README.txt

      you add any more mappings, click "Save" at the bottom of the page.
   2) It's a good idea to map the "Summary/Title" source to the "Title" target, and the "Description" source to whatever field is the "body" of the node.
-  3) AS OF 2014/02/03 THERE IS A MAJOR BUG IN THE Feeds THAT LEAVES THE DATE VALUES ON ALL IMPORTED EVENTS BLACNK.
-YOU MUST UPDATE YOUR Feeds MODULE TO THE DEV RELEASE (https://drupal.org/node/927032) TO OVERCOME THIS BUG.
+  3) AS OF 2014/04/10 THERE IS A MAJOR BUG IN Feeds WHICH LEAVES THE DATE VALUES ON ALL IMPORTED EVENTS BLACNK.
+YOU MUST APPLY A PATCH TO Feeds TO FIX THIS PROBLEM.
+IT IS AVAILABLE HERE: http://drupal.org/node/2237177.
 - Once you've completed all the mappings, click the "Save" button on the bottom left side of the page.
 - Now you can import the iCal feed into nodes by going to the /import page of